Helen2GitHub/Helen2GitHub/README.md

 - 💞️ I’m looking to collaborate on the application of GitHub
 - 📫 How to reach me using @helenemru@gmail.com
 - 😄 Pronouns
-- ⚡ Fun fact: charismatic
+- ⚡ Fun fact: tenacious
 - lets keep in touch
 -